nunezpfall2018/364W18midterm/README.md

 #** Nunez,Priscilla
-#** Fall 2018
-#** SI364 midterm
+#** Fall 2018 • SI364 midterm

-#** Marvel Comic Collection App
+#** Marvel Comic Collection App **
-This app allows a user to register and be able to search for Marvels Comics Collection for a particular year.
+App allows a user to register and be able to search for Marvels Comics Collection for a particular year.
 The proposed features for the app are as follows:

 - **User will be able to register / login to the app.
 No password required.**